 Additionally, this keyboard is equipped with the familiar Romer-G mechanical switches of Logitech.
 While not as popular as the Cherry MX Browns, Romer-G is known for being tactile and quiet.
 It’s also faster and more responsive compared to its more popular counterpart.

 Although the Logitech G Pro is marketed for gamers, it is also ideal for people who type a lot.
 Romer-G switches can yield faster actuation compared to standard mechanical switches.
 This not only results in faster typing with minimal errors.
-Indeed, the Logitech G Pro is one of the best gaming keyboards for small hands.

 E-Element Z-88 RGB Mechanical Gaming Keyboard